Inspectable substrate, not supervision, defeats the blackbox problem

 The failure mode mapping

-Chollet's predicted ML problems map directly to crystallisation failure modes — but with mitigations that weight-based systems can't match:
+Chollet's predicted ML problems map directly to codification failure modes — but with mitigations that weight-based systems can't match:

 Overfitting to spec Goodharting on evals Broader eval sets, LLM-as-judge on unseen cases

-Clever Hans shortcuts Bad assumptions crystallised confidently Diff review (human or LLM), property-based tests
+Clever Hans shortcuts Bad assumptions codified confidently Diff review (human or LLM), property-based tests

-Concept drift Model drift breaking crystallised prompts Regression evals, CI gates
+Concept drift Model drift breaking codified prompts Regression evals, CI gates

 Data leakage Test/train contamination in eval suites Held-out eval sets, adversarial test generation